 The first step in publishing your book with SAE is to provide us with your book proposal.
+To get started with your proposal, please complete the Book Proposal Form and send to Sherry Nigam.
 Your proposal will receive a preliminary screening to determine if it fits within the scope of SAE's book publishing program.
 From there it will undergo two reviews: one to assess its technical strength, which will be completed by subject-matter experts, and another to assess the economic and market feasibility of the proposal, which will be completed by SAE staff.
 The reviews generally take 6-12 months to complete.

 After the reviews are completed, you will be informed of whether or not your proposal is accepted.
 If your proposal is accepted, you will be offered a publishing agreement.